funloader/DITISS/DITISS-DevOps-Roadmap/COSA/04_03_Implement_Group_Policy_Objects.md

 💡 You can use security filtering to allow or deny the application of a GPO to specific users or groups.
 </details>

 ---

-### Summary
-Contoso, Ltd. is a financial services company in Seattle with major offices located throughout the world.
-Most of its compute environment runs on-premises on Windows Server.
-This includes virtualized workloads on Windows Server 2016 hosts.

-Contoso IT staff is migrating Contoso on-premises servers to Windows Server 2022.
-As a Windows Server administrator at Contoso, you're responsible for configuring user and computer settings.
-These settings are applied by using GPOs.

-After completing this module, you’ll understand how group policies work in a Windows Server Active Directory environment.

----